stat545ubc-2021/Mini-Data-Analysis-1/Mini-Data-Analysis-2.md

     ## 8 Very P~          36.7            9.89        488.
 0.0100           96.3
     ## # ... with 1 more variable: n <int>

+The summary table above shows the summary statistics of the amount games were discounted including mean, median, maximum, minimum, standard deviation and n number.
+These statistical summary are grouped based on review level.
+Games which are not discounted or had discounted price higher than original price were removed.
+This is important to the research question because it provides an overview on the relationship between review level and discount.
+For example, while the mean and median were generally similar between review level (with the exception of very negative and mixed), the standard deviation of negative, very negative and mostly negative had low standard deviation indicating that few games had large discounts.
+However, this may be due to having more games in the database that are mixed or positve.

 *Graphing: Task 7*

 ``` r